tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 --- abstract

 This specification defines a method for two parties in a communication interaction to exchange Evidence and Attestation Results using exported authenticators, as defined in RFC 9261.
-Additionally, it introduces the `cmw_attestation` extension, which allows attestation evidence to be included directly in the Certificate message sent during the Exported Authenticator-based post-handshake authentication.
+Additionally, it introduces the `cmw_attestation` extension, which allows attestation credentials to be included directly in the Certificate message sent during the Exported Authenticator-based post-handshake authentication.
 The approach supports both the passport and background check models from the RATS architecture while ensuring that attestation remains bound to the underlying communication channel.

 --- middle